Car Review

 Leapmotor talks a good game here.
 We’re promised perfect 50:50 weight distribution and battery cells integrated into the structure of the vehicle for a lower centre of gravity.
 We’re also told that the suspension was tuned for Europe at Stellantis’ Balocco test track.

-Tip the B10 into a corner and it doesn’t actually roll as much as you’d expect, particularly because the ride seems fairly soft otherwise.
+Tip the B10 into a corner and it doesn’t actually roll as much as you’d expect, given how soft the ride is.
 And yet, there’s almost no feedback through the steering wheel and it’s far too light in anything but the sportiest of its three settings.
-Again, it’s fine for a family crossover but nothing to write home about.

 Will I find it comfortable?